joelpt/quickfort/readme.txt

 ### 2.01 (2011 June 21) ###

-* Added Alt+N "save named macro" function to QF GUI.
+* Added Alt+N "save named macro" function to QF GUI (Root Infinity)
-* Macros produced by Alt+D will now be added to the bottom of DF's Ctrl-L list instead of the top, to avoid interfering with user-created macros.
+* Macros produced by Alt+D will now be added to the bottom of DF's Ctrl-L list instead of the top, to avoid interfering with user-created macros
-* Single-line QF command support for qfconvert.py via --command="dig d,d#d,d".
+* Single-line QF command support for qfconvert.py via --command="dig d,d#d,d"
+* readme.txt improvements (Thundercraft)
+* Set keys used by QF GUI for DF macro playback via options.txt (kurzedmetal)

 ### 2.00 (2011 June 21) ###